creynders/load-grunt-configs/README.md

 # load-grunt-configs [![GitHub version](https://badge.fury.io/gh/creynders%2Fload-grunt-configs.png)](http://badge.fury.io/gh/creynders%2Fload-grunt-configs)[![Build Status](https://secure.travis-ci.org/creynders/load-grunt-configs.png?branch=master)](http://travis-ci.org/creynders/load-grunt-configs)

-Loads grunt task configurations from separate files.
+> Loads grunt task configurations from separate files.

 Grunt files tend to grow fast due to big amount of tasks and their configuration objects.
-This module allows you to split your Grunt task configuration objects into separate files any way you choose.
+**This module allows you to split your Grunt task configuration objects into separate files any way you choose.**
 There are similar modules that allow you to the same, but with `grunt-load-configs` **you can configure targets for a single task in multiple files**.

 This means you no longer need to group all task targets into a single file, but can split them up according to their task dependencies.

+#### Example

-For example: you use the `watch` task to recompile your `.scss` files, but also to lint your source `.js` whenever one has changed.
+you use the `watch` task to recompile your `.scss` files, but also to lint your source `.js` whenever one has changed.
 Typically you'd add a single `watch` configuration object to configure this, but with `load-grunt-configs` you can split these into several files and group all task targets together whenever it makes sense:

 ```javascript